 2. Get Creative

-Be innovative, be unexpected and most of all — be original.
+Be innovative, electrifying, and most of all — be original.
 Your social success is dependent on it!

 3. Stay Connected